kmc6/F1/README.md

 # Fix datatypes for numerical or datetime columns
 df_drv['dob'] = pd.to_datetime(df_drv['dob'])
 ```
+<sub>Figure 4 - Replacing missing values for 'driverRef' column and changing the datatype for the 'dob' column in the 'df_drv' pandas data frame.</sup>

 ### Merging and Grouping Data
 As an example, the race results dataframe was merged with the drivers dataframe, then grouped to plot a bar chart showing the top-10 drivers with highest total career points and a line chart to show their relative ranking.